owid/sdg-tracker.org/pages/good-health.md

   * and [Smoking](https://ourworldindata.org/smoking).

-  The UN has defined 13 "Targets" and 28 "Indicators" for SDG 3.
-Targets specify the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
+  The UN has defined 13 _Targets_ and 28 _Indicators_ for SDG 3.
+Targets specify
+  the goals and Indicators represent the metrics by which the world aims to track whether these Targets are achieved.
 Below we quote the original text of all <i>Targets</i> and show the data on the agreed <i>Indicators</i>.